Code-Institute-Submissions/beep-boop/README.md

    * Used to store the code after being 'committed' and 'pushed' using Git.
 The website is now hosted via GitHub pages.

 3. [Bootstrap](https://www.getbootstrap.com/)
    * Used to create structure and some styling, as well as some responsive aspects of the website.
-Also, the modal found on index.html is powered by Bootstrap code.
+Also, the modals found on index.html and game.html are powered by Bootstrap code.

 4. [jQuery](https://www.jquery.com/)
    * jQuery is required to power certain Bootstrap features, including the index.html modal. jQuery is also used to shorten the syntax required to achieve certain functions, such as targeting HTML elements within the JavaScript file. jQuery also improves the readability of the scripts.js file